I Gave 28 Women 28 Compliments In 28 Days & Not One Was Accepted

 But perhaps the oddest reply goes to a barista after I said her coffee was delicious.
 “I’ll be honest, I’m not that good,” she grumbled.
 “There’s a dude a few doors up who I prefer.”

-The compliments dished out were hardly radical.
+The compliments I dished out were hardly radical.
 It was just about taking a moment to big-up some women who did have something to justifiably compliment.
-My defensive pal, with her sudden fear that she had the eyes of a pensioner, hadn’t smeared eyeliner around her face.
+My defensive pal, with her sudden fear that she had the eyes of an old lady, hadn’t smeared eyeliner around her face.
 It was Adele-perfect.

 And it wasn’t a gentle rebuffing, either; the majority of the 28 females I spoke to instantly tore themselves down.
 At best, a few did this weird uncomfortable laugh, a version of saying: “Please stop.”